BlackMael/github-actions-workshop/README.md

-# Lesson 7 - Explore, Create, and Use an Action
+# Lesson 8 - Create a JavaScript Action